UKCloud/documentation/articles/azure/azs-how-create-key-vault-ps.md

 ---
-title: How to create a Key Vault - PowerShell | UKCloud Ltd
+title: How to Create a key vault - PowerShell | UKCloud Ltd
-description: Provides help for creating a Key Vault on UKCloud for Microsoft Azure
+description: Provides help for creating a key vault on UKCloud for Microsoft Azure
 services: azure-stack
 author: Bailey Lawson
 toc_rootlink: Users